Cheapest online supermarkets 2022

 Get a delivery pass for online shopping

-If you're intending to get regular food deliveries from the same shop, you should probably look at buying a delivery pass.
+If you intend to get regular food deliveries from the same shop, you could look at buying a delivery pass.

-The best part is that most of the major supermarkets offer some kind of delivery pass, including Asda, Iceland (theirs is free!), Morrisons, Ocado, Sainsbury's and Tesco.
-Just make sure you do the maths first, to make sure that the cost of a pass works out cheaper based on how regularly you'll get a delivery.
+The best part is that most of the major supermarkets offer some kind of delivery pass, including Asda, Morrisons, Ocado, Sainsbury's and Tesco.
+Just do some sums first to make sure the cost of a pass works out cheaper based on how regularly you'll get a delivery.

 -